An Indian shop: How to buy souvenirs from India

 5. All roads lead to Delhi.
 Many international flights arrive and leave from the capital of India, Delhi, and likely yours will too.
 You can buy almost everything there that you saw as you traveled – saving you the hassle of lugging your souvenirs all over the country.
 In fact, near Connaught Place, the commercial centre of the city, there’s a row of state emporiums that sell many of the handicrafts of those regions.
 Having said that, though, shopper beware: I bitterly regret not buying sandalwood oil in Mysore.
 I have never seen it for sale in Delhi.

-Part 2: Top 5 things to buy in India
+Part 2: Top 5 things to buy at an Indian shop

-In Part 1 of my two-part “how to shop in India series,” I mentioned the dazzling, affordable merchandise that greets visitors to India from one end of the country to the other; and I suggested several strategies for successfully navigating the marketplace.
-It was all about how to shop in India.
+In Part 1 above, I suggested several strategies for successfully navigating the marketplace.
+That part is all about how to shop in India.
 This part is about what to buy.
-Here are my top 5 suggestions.
+Here are my top 5 suggestions .

 1. Textiles: India is of course famous for textiles, from elaborately embroidered pashmina shawls to silk saris; and from cotton kurtahs (long, tunic-style shirts), bedspreads, and pillowcases to appliqué wall hangings.